openskope-archive/docker-base/README.md

-# docker-base
+# openskope/base

-Base image for other SKOPE Docker images.
+Base image used for other SKOPE Docker images.